tomasnr13/FEUP-ESOF/README.md

 | Sérgio Rodrigues da Gama  | up201906690 |
 | Tomás Gonçalves dos Santos Fidalgo | up201906743 |

-# Product Name
+# UNI WORKFLOW

 ## Vision Stament

 To do (see the Product vision template here: https://uxstudioteam.com/ux-blog/product-vision/)

+Empower Students with the tools for a simpler, faster and better workflow.

 ## Main Features

- - Feature 1 - Short description
+ - Feature 1 - Intersect schedules from a specified group of students in order to find shared free time slots.
- - Feature 2 - Short description
-...

 ## Required API's